 The Add1Challenge holds you responsible for your learning.
 The entire challenge is structured so you can see your progress, share your experiences, and receive feedback.

 Before you even start the challenge, you’ll meet the first line of accountability: the price tag.
-If you want to be part of the Add1 community, you’ll have to pay a fee of $97 USD.
+If you want to be part of the Add1 community, you’ll have to pay a registration fee.
 This is meant to separate the learners who are “on the fence” from those who are truly “all-in”.
 It makes participants more likely to stay committed to the community for the entire three months.
 As a bonus, Add1Challengers who complete their assigned tasks will have the opportunity to earn their money back (and more) in the form of prizes.

 - At the start of the challenge, you pick one language to study for the entire 90-day period.
 Then, you must commit to how often you will study (days per week) and how long you will study (minutes per day).
 This is your non-negotiable study routine.